-Tight K is a pragmatic, multicentre, non-inferiority randomised clinical trial based in the UK.
-The study will investigate whether a strategy of maintaining potassium levels at ≥3.6 mEq/L is non-inferior to maintaining at ≥4.5 mEq/L on the occurrence of new onset atrial fibrillation after cardiac surgery.
+Tight K was a pragmatic, multicentre, non-inferiority randomised clinical trial based in the UK and Germany.
+The study investigated whether a strategy of supplementing potassium when serum potassium levels fell below 3.6 mEq/L is non-inferior to supplementation when serum potassium levels fell below 4.5 mEq/L on the occurrence of new onset atrial fibrillation after cardiac surgery.
+The trial completed recruitment in November 2023.

 The study is managed by the Clinical Trials Unit at the London School of Hygiene & Tropical Medicine, and funded by the British Heart Foundation.